Study Guides | ecology | Air Quality and Smoke Days

 Study Guide: Air Quality and Smoke Days

-Major fires will become more frequent in California.
-Everyone needs to be prepared.
-During recent fires, misleading information was widely propagated, leading some to believe that driving children through smokey conditions to sit in poorly-filtered classrooms was their best option.
-The US EPA, a more credible source of information, states:
+This lead some to claim that driving children through smokey conditions to sit in poorly-filtered classrooms was the best option.
+The US EPA, a other more credible source of information disagree.
+For example, the US EPA’s website states:

 “Fine particles, called “particle pollution,” are the pollutant of most concern in wildfire smoke.
 These microscopic particles can get deep into your lungs.
 They can cause many health problems from burning eyes and runny nose to aggravation of chronic heart and lung disease, leading to emergency department visits, hospital admissions and even premature death.
 Anyone with heart and lung disease is especially at risk.
 While not everyone reacts the same way to wildfire smoke, it’s always a good idea to reduce your exposure to smoke."